Before hitting the road this holiday, check out our top ten driving safety tips

 Wearing your seat belt is essential for safety.

 In the state of Michigan, we have a primary seat belt law.
 What does this mean?
-Michigan law enforcement can stop drivers and their passengers solely for not being buckled up and issue tickets for the infraction.
+Michigan law enforcement can stop drivers and their passengers solely for not buckling up and issuing tickets for the infraction.
 Drivers and front-seat passengers must always use their seat belts.

 Tip 4: Follow Posted Speed Limits